pingcap/tidb/tests/globalkilltest/README.md

 ## How it works

-* TiDB is built by `make server_globalkilltest`, to hack some timeout variables, as the default value of these variables are too long _(several hours)_ for automated testing.
-See [Makefile](https://github.com/pingcap/tidb/blob/master/Makefile) for detail.
+* TiDB is built by [Makefile](https://github.com/pingcap/tidb/blob/master/tests/globalkilltest/Makefile), to hack some timeout variables, as the default value of these variables are too long _(several hours)_ for automated testing.

 * Execute `SELECT SLEEP(x)` as payload, and kill the query before `x` expired.
 If the query had no error and elapsed less than `x`, the test is PASSED.